ChjMa/Please-give-me-a-five-star-rating/README.md

 ### Imputation ###
 This part is an additional explanation of the missing rating imputation.

-The technique used here imputes the missing values by grouping the examples based on the minute interval since the goal of this data analysis is to figure out the relation between the cooking minutes and the ratings.
+The technique used here imputes the missing values by grouping the examples based on the minute interval since this data analysis aims to figure out the relation between the cooking minutes and the ratings.

 The mean values of minutes of different intervals have been listed below:
 | Interval | Mean of Minutes |